jameseck/ansible-cephlab/README.md

 ansible-playbook -i inventory proxmox-create-vms-and-ceph.yml
 ```

-This should result in a set of deployed VM's with ceph-ansible installed and configured on the first mon VM.
+This should result in a set of deployed VM's with ceph-ansible installed and configured on the first mon VM
 We default to rhel7 and rhcs4 (containerised)

 To install ceph, log into the first mon node and run: